 Awards will be provided by C&A Awards and Competitive Edge Sports.
 Both companies are well respected in the wrestling community, known for their quality products and fine service.

 The Mahoney Wellness Center (wrestling) and the Memorial Gym (weigh-ins and awards) are located on the campus of St. John’s Prep (72 Spring Street, Danvers MA).There are two preferred hotels within close proximity of this year’s tournament.
 For information about these recommended hotels, please click here.

 Team Point Scoring for the Youth New Englands:

-Teams will compete for a New England championship in two separate divisions: Club and Town/School.
-Club teams are those that draw wrestlers from a wide geographical area (multiple towns) and/or train wrestlers year-round.
-Town/school teams are those that are town-based or school-based, typically drawing wrestlers from a limited number of towns, and train wrestlers during the winter wrestling season.
+Teams will compete for a New England championship in four separate competitions: Club and Town/School for both Co-ed and Girls.
+Club teams are those that draw wrestlers from a wide geographical area (multiple towns) and train wrestlers year-round.
+Town/school teams are those that are town-based or school-based, typically drawing wrestlers from a limited number of towns, and usually train wrestlers during the winter wrestling season.

 Team points will be scored by the top 13 scorers for each team.
 See the New England Cup flier for more information.
 Wrestlers who belong to both a wrestling club and a town/school program may score points for both teams.
-Wrestlers must declare their affiliations during registration.
+Wrestlers should declare their affiliations during registration, and should also designate a display team for brackets.
 Coaches and wrestlers are asked to use integrity when declaring their affiliations to club and town teams.